Pacific & Santa Cruz Veterinary Specialists is locally operated as a proud member of the PetVet Care Centers Network.

 PetVet respects your privacy and is committed to protecting your personal information.
 Please see our privacy notice for additional information about our data practices.

-Pacific & Santa Cruz Veterinary Specialists is thrilled to welcome a Board-Certified or Residency-Trained Veterinary Radiation Oncologist to our collaborative and supportive specialty team.
+At Pacific & Santa Cruz Veterinary Specialists, we’re committed to supporting our employees’ well-being and professional growth.
+You’ll join a highly skilled multi-specialty team where you can deliver advanced radiation oncology care in collaboration with oncology, surgery, internal medicine, and ECC.
 We pride ourselves on a culture built on mutual respect, teamwork, and truly enjoying the work we do together.

 Nestled between the Pacific coastline and towering redwoods, Santa Cruz blends laid-back living with an active outdoor and cultural scene.
 Surf in the morning, hike or ride after work, and enjoy a thriving food, arts, and tech community.
 It’s a place that embraces sustainability, diversity, and work-life balance.